sellers

 Texas Star Seperator

 There are many different people, companies, and entities operating in the mineral rights space.
-If you’re curious who you are dealing with, here is a break down of the different types of entities you’ll encounter.
+If you’re curious who you are dealing with, here is a breakdown of the different types of entities you’ll encounter.

-Mineral Owners: There are a lot of individual owners around the United States.
+There are a lot of individual owners around the United States.
 Most individual mineral owners inherited the mineral rights from family members who owned larger tracks of land in the last generation or two.

-Mineral Brokers: There are a few different types of mineral brokers.
+There are a few different types of mineral brokers.

 Individual Brokers: There are hundreds, if not thousands, of individual brokers out there.
 These brokers typically know a handful of buyers.
 They will work to source deals they sell to the small group of people they know.
 They will get your mineral rights sold, typically for a below market price.